 Your newest family member, a new puppy, is coming home today.
 Don’t panic!
-Here’s 9 things you should get before you bring her home.
+We’ve compiled a list of 9 essential things you should get before you bring her home.

 1. Crate – It’s important to get an appropriate sized crate for your puppy.
-Since you’re likely to use the crate to house train your puppy, you don’t want your new puppy to have enough room so as to have an accident in the crate.
+Since you’re likely to use the crate for house training, you don’t want her to have enough room so as to have an accident in the crate.
 The following APDT article has guidance on appropriate crate sizes.

-2. Chew toys, for example KONG® Puppy or other appropriate chew toys -Not only does this teach appropriate chew behaviors to your puppy but can also be stuffed with treats and used as an enrichment tool, especially when your puppy is in her crate.
+2. Chew toys, for example KONG® Puppy or other appropriate chew toys – Not only does this teach appropriate chew behaviors to your puppy but can also be stuffed with treats and used as an enrichment tool, especially when she’s in her crate.